lythro/ProjectHeartbeat/README.md

 # ProjectHeartbeat
 This projects aims at connecting a smartphone-app with a stm32-microcontroller and an APA102c led strip to configure and display different colour-patterns/animations.
-It is split into 3 subprojects for easier development:
+It is split into 3 parts:

 ## common
-These files specify different LED effects/patterns.
+The source and header files in the root directory specify different LED effects/patterns.
 To implement a new pattern, create a new class that inherits from "Effect" and overwrites the virtual methods "getRGB" and "setConfig".
 Also, you will need to extend the EffectManager class to create the new effect from a given config string.
 For a few notes on what to do and what to avoid, see below:

 - extend "Effect"
 - implement getRGB( unsigned char id, unsigned char\* r, unsigned char\* g, unsigned char\* b )